celestiaorg/.github/CONTRIBUTING.md

 okay to be a follow up, or just a personal preference enables developers to effectively implement the feedback on a PR.

-All repos have the following branch protections requirements:
+All production repos have the following branch protections requirements:

 - 2 approvals
 - Codeowner approval
 - New commits dismiss approvals
 - Status checks must be passing
 - Conversations must be resolved